graphhopper/graphhopper/README.md

 Features
 ---------------

- * 100% Java and 100% Open Source (Apache 2 License)
+ * 100% Java and 100% Open Source
- * Memory efficient
+ * Memory efficient and fast
  * A small library (~3MB)
  * Works on the [desktop](http://karussell.files.wordpress.com/2012/06/graphhopper.png),
    [from the web](https://github.com/graphhopper/graphhopper-web)